THIS POST IS PART OF THE ULTIMATE GUIDE TO SPORTS MEDICINE

 However, it is also common for knee injuries to occur without contact.
 Similar to knee injuries in many sports, making a hard cut can cause the knee to buckle and result in an injury, such as an ACL tear.

 “Most injuries can be diagnosed with a thorough history and exam of the patient,” said Dr. Gudeman.
-“Swelling and pain around the injured area also helps me determine the severity of the injury.”
+“Swelling and pain around the injured area also help me determine the severity of the injury.”

 In most cases, basketball injuries can be treated non-operatively with rest, ice and rehabilitation.
 However, more serious injuries may require surgery.